Romo55s/MH-Automotriz-Auditoria/docs/MULTIPLE_INVENTORIES.md

 ## 🎯 Overview

-The Car Inventory App now supports **multiple inventory sessions per month** with unique session IDs, Google Drive integration, and automatic backup management.
-This allows for unlimited inventory cycles within a single month while maintaining data integrity and proper backup procedures.
+The Car Inventory App now supports **multiple inventory sessions per month** (up to 2 per agency) with unique session IDs, Google Drive integration, automatic backup management, and smart UI features.
+This allows for flexible inventory cycles within a single month while maintaining data integrity and proper backup procedures.
+The system automatically resets inventory counters when a new month begins, with each agency maintaining independent tracking.

 ## ✨ Key Features

 ### **Multiple Inventory Sessions**
-- **Unlimited Sessions**: No limit on the number of inventory sessions per month
+- **2 Sessions Per Month**: Support for up to 2 inventory sessions per month per agency
 - **Unique Session IDs**: Each session gets a unique identifier (e.g., `sess_1758654024132`)
 - **Independent Tracking**: Each session is tracked separately with its own data
 - **Session-Specific Downloads**: Download specific inventory by session ID
+- **Per-Agency Limits**: Each agency has its own independent 2-inventory-per-month limit
+- **Automatic Month Reset**: Counters automatically reset to 0 when a new month begins

 ### **Google Drive Integration**
 - **Automatic Backup**: First download triggers automatic Google Drive backup